teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

     history: https://usegalaxy.eu/u/armin.dadras/h/powerhouse-museum-data-analysis-via-openrefine
     date: 2025-08-21
 ---

-This tutorial shows how to use **OpenRefine** in Galaxy to clean and visualise data from the **humanities and social sciences**.
-This tutorial has two parts: an introduction to OpenRefine based on {% cite Hooland_2013 %} adapted for Galaxy, and an introduction to running a **Galaxy workflow** to visualise the cleaned data and extract particular information.
+This tutorial shows how to use **OpenRefine** in Galaxy to clean and visualize data from the **humanities and social sciences**.
+It has two parts:
+- **Introduction to OpenRefine**, based on {% cite Hooland_2013 %} and adapted for Galaxy.
+- **Introduction to running Galaxy workflows** to visualize cleaned data and extract specific information.

+## What is OpenRefine?

 **OpenRefine** is a free, open-source “data wrangler” built for messy, heterogeneous, evolving datasets.
 It imports common formats (CSV/TSV, Excel, JSON, XML) and domain-specific ones used across GLAM (Galleries, Libraries, Archives and Museums) and official statistics (MARC, RDF serializations, PC-Axis).

-It is **non-destructive**—OpenRefine copies rather than alters your source files, saves projects locally, and by default runs only on **localhost**.
+It is **non-destructive** — OpenRefine does not alter your source files, but works on copies, saves projects locally, and by default runs only on **localhost**.
 Facets and filters let you audit categories, surface outliers, and triage inconsistencies without code.
 Its **clustering** tools consolidate near-duplicates using both key-collision methods (fingerprint, n-gram, phonetic) and edit-distance/nearest-neighbour methods (Levenshtein, PPM) so you can standardize names and places at scale while keeping human oversight.

 For enrichment, OpenRefine speaks the **Reconciliation API** to match local values to external authorities (e.g. **Wikidata**, **ROR**) and optionally pull back richer metadata.
 Transformations—both point-and-click and **GREL** formulas—are recorded as a stepwise, undoable history that you can export as JSON and re-apply to other datasets, enabling reproducible cleaning and easy peer review.
 Finished tables export cleanly to **CSV/TSV**, ODS/XLS(X), SQL statements, templated JSON, Google Sheets, or **QuickStatements** for Wikidata.

+## From Cleaning to Analysis in Galaxy

+Once your dataset has been cleaned with OpenRefine, you often want to analyze it further or visualize specific aspects.
+This is where **Galaxy Workflows** become essential: they let you build reproducible pipelines that operate on your curated data, moving from one-off cleaning to structured analysis.

+## What are Galaxy Workflows?

-**Galaxy workflows.** Galaxy Workflows are structured, stepwise pipelines you build and run entirely in the browser—either extracted from a recorded analysis *history* or assembled in the visual editor.
+**Galaxy Workflows** are structured, stepwise pipelines you build and run entirely in the browser—either extracted from a recorded analysis *history* or assembled in the visual editor.
 They can be annotated, shared, published, imported, and rerun, making them ideal for teaching, collaboration, and reproducible research.

 A captured analysis is easy to share: export the workflow as JSON (**`.ga`**: tools, parameters, and Input/Output) or export a provenance-rich run as a **[Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/)** bundling the definition with inputs, outputs, and invocation metadata.
 This lowers the barrier to entry (no local installs; web UI with pre-installed tools and substantial compute) while preserving best practices (histories track tool versions and parameters; workflows are easily re-applied to new data).

 For findability and credit, the community uses **[WorkflowHub](https://workflowhub.eu/)**—a curated registry that supports multiple workflow technologies (including Galaxy) and promotes **FAIR** principles; it offers Spaces/Teams, permissions, versioning, and **DOIs via DataCite**, with metadata linking to identifiers like **[ORCID](https://orcid.org/)** so contributions enter scholarly knowledge graphs and are properly acknowledged.

 In practice, you can iterate on a workflow in a familiar GUI, export the exact definition or a run package, and deposit it where peers can discover, reuse, review, and cite it—closing the loop between simple authoring and robust scholarly dissemination.

 > <agenda-title></agenda-title>
 >